 Where possible, you’ll be trained in your local area.

 The stores you work in will be local, but travelling by public transport may not always be convenient.
 Therefore, a full UK driving licence is essential for the role unless you’re applying for an opportunity within the M25.
 This is especially important for our managers, as you may be called out to your store at short notice.
 And it’s also a big help if you have the flexibility to provide cover in other local stores.
 Our managers within the M25 also need to remain flexible with travel requirements but you would not be required to hold a full UK driving licence.

-We offer 32/36/40 hours across 4 days and 40/45 hours also across 5 days (which will include weekends) with your working pattern and days off reflecting the needs of the store.
-Please note that 40 hours can also be worked over 4 days if required.
+We offer 32/36/40 hours across 4 days and 40/45 hours also across 5 days (which will include weekends), with your working pattern and days off reflecting your needs and the needs of the store.
 Although we expect you to be flexible, we do understand that you have a life outside of work, therefore, you will be given suitable notice of your working pattern, with all rotas planned in advance.
 Contracted hours should be discussed during the interview stage of the recruitment process.
 Also, if you work anything over your hours you'll get the time back.

 Your success in this role is about attitude, tenacity and ambition.
 English and Maths abilities are important, but we're not looking for a particular set of qualifications as such.
-Successful Assistant Store Managers have joined us with everything from GCSE's to degrees to vocational qualifications.
-However, experience of managing at least 6-8 colleagues at any one time in a fast paced environment is vital to the role, as you will be responsible for leading your successful store team.
+Successful Assistant Store Managers have joined us with everything from GCSEs to degrees to vocational qualifications.
+However, directly managing and leading a team to achieve objectives in a target driven, stakeholder/customer focused environment is vital to the role, as you will be responsible for leading your successful store team.

 We'll create a training programme that suits you, your experience and abilities.
 You’ll gain hands-on experience of the different roles (such as Store Assistant) and receive intensive training in Store Organisation, Operation and Management.
 Once you’ve begun to successfully cover holidays for existing Assistant Store Managers, you’ll be appointed to your own store.